caspros/TravelAgencyLaravel/README.md

 ```

 Example database is located at example_database folder.
 Download it and import to phpmyadmin
+Credentials for admin account are located in admin.txt file in the same folder

 Finally you can start the server: